-The 2007 Plan became effective on November 12, 2007.
-No new award may be granted under the 2007 Plan after completion of 10 years from the effective date of the 2007 Plan, but awards previously granted may extend beyond that date.
-Our Board may at any time amend, suspend or terminate the 2007 Plan; provided that, to the extent determined by our Board, no amendment requiring stockholder approval under any applicable legal, regulatory or listing requirement will become effective until such stockholder approval is obtained.
+The Plan will be amended and restated effective upon stockholder approval at our 2016 annual meeting.
+No new award may be granted under the Plan after June 9, 2026, which is 10 years from the date of our 2016 annual meeting, but awards previously granted may extend beyond that date.
+Our Board may at any time amend, suspend or terminate the Plan; provided that, to the extent determined by our Board, no amendment requiring stockholder approval under any applicable legal, regulatory or listing requirement will become effective until such stockholder approval is obtained.